foxfriends/embedded-typescript/README.md

 );
 ```

-Note that indentation was preserved for all lines rendered by `user-partial.ets` and all lines of the `example` variable.
-Any expression yielding a multi-line string rendered inside an `expresssion` block (`<%= EXPRESSION %>`) will apply the indentation across each line.
+Note that indentation was preserved for all lines rendered by `user-partial.ets` and all lines of the `example` variable due to the use of the `<%|` interpolation.
+Any expression yielding a multi-line string rendered inside an `expresssion` block (`<%| EXPRESSION %>`) will apply the indentation across each line.

 #### More Examples

-For more examples, take a look at the [e2e directory](https://github.com/tatethurston/embedded-typescript/blob/main/e2e).
+For more examples, take a look at the [e2e directory](https://github.com/foxfriends/embedded-typescript/blob/main/e2e).
 The `*.ets.ts` files are generated by the compiler from the `*.ets` template files.
 The corresponding `*${NAME}.test.ts` shows example usage and output.

+## Async partials

+In order to use `async`/`await` in a partial, the file extension must be `.async.ets`.
+The resulting template function that is generated will be an `async` function respectively, and will need to be `await`-ed when used.

 ## Understanding Error Messages